hyperledger/firefly/README.md

 FireFly is a multiparty system for enterprise data flows, powered by blockchain.
 It solves all of the layers of complexity that sit between the low level blockchain and high level business processes and user interfaces.
 FireFly enables developers to build blockchain apps for enterprise radically faster by allowing them to focus on business logic instead of infrastructure.

 FireFly focusses on:
-- Providing a great developer API and experience, with CLI and UI as first class project components
+- Providing a great developer API and experience, with a CLI and UI as first class project components
-- Pluggability for implementations of multi-party system infrastructure (on-chain, off-chain, identity, compute etc.)
+- Pluggability for implementations of multi-party system infrastructure (blockchains, off-chain data exchange, identity, compute etc.)
-- Making well adopted multi-party system patterns easy for new projects to adopt
+- Making proven multi-party system patterns easy for new projects to adopt
 - Providing developer friendly access to custom transactions+events in the underlying blockchain platforms
 - Simplfying deployment through a highly available microservice architecture, with pluggable infrastructure (dockerized of course)
 - Giving visbility and control on the private data exchange that occurs between businesses in a multi-party system